joshuagmaina25/website-code/README.md

-# website-code
+# Hiring website.
-website using HTML,CSSS,JS
+using HTML,CSSS,JS to create  a website that connects prorammers to job oppportunities.